 When a contractor gives us an estimate to pave a driveway, they’ll need to determine the right amount of trucks needed to haul the materials.
 Too many trucks and they’re paying truck drivers to set around waiting for the others to unload, not enough trucks and the crew is getting paid to wait for the next load to arrive.
 It’s a balancing act and a mathematical calculation that’s determined by the amount of base material and asphalt material needed for the job, factored by the distance the project is away from the suppliers and the asphalt manufacturing plant.
 The further the project is away from the plant, the more trucks that will be needed… the closer it is to the plant, the less trucks that are needed.
-The thicker the sub-grade material or asphalt mat, the more asphalt mix is needed therefore the more trucks that are needed.
-It’s not always a perfect calculation, we try our best when scheduling trucks, but either way it’s a risk that comes out of your contractors profit if it’s miscalculated and not yours!
+The thicker the sub-grade material or asphalt mat, the more asphalt mix is needed, therefore, the more trucks that are needed.
+It’s not always a perfect calculation and we try our best when scheduling trucks, but either way, it’s a risk that comes out of your contractors profit if it’s miscalculated and not yours.

 Installation or “Laydown”

-Now some contractors may say that they’ll cut their profits to earn your business….
+Now, some contractors may say they’ll cut their profits to earn your business….
 But we say: That’s when you should be very careful!
-Before you hire any contractor… avoid asphalt paving scams and see our report on “The Most Common Ways Asphalt Installation Contractors Rip Us Off and How To Avoid Them”
+Before you hire any contractor… avoid asphalt paving scams and see our report on “The Most Common Ways Asphalt Installation Contractors Rip Us Off and How To Avoid Them”.

 Or make it easy and request an asphalt installation estimate from one of our Trusted Contractors!